Quantum metrology with Bloch Oscillations in Floquet phase space: Examples of measurement schemes

-in which case the position and momentum $x$ and $p$ are related to the action-angle variables by
+in which case the position and momentum $x$ and $p$ are related to the action-angle variables by~\cite{Buchleitner2002}

-where the angular frequency is $\Omega = \eta\pi / \sqrt{2 m E_0}$ \cite{Buchleitner2002, SM}.
-Importantly, it is now the momentum that is linear in $\Theta$, suggesting that this potential might find applications in situations where the probe $V_{\rm probe}$ depends linearly on the momentum $p$ rather than $x$.
+where the angular frequency is $\Omega = \eta\pi / \sqrt{2 m E_0}$, see the Appendix.
+Importantly, it is now the momentum that is linear in $\Theta$, suggesting that this potential might find applications in situations where $V_{\rm probe}$ depends linearly on the momentum $p$ rather than $x$.
 We present two examples that exploit such a situation, the first one resulting in the realization of a tachometer as shown in Fig.~\ref{tachometer}, and the second in a magnetometer.